haciM327/Chess-Mastermind/README.md

 An amd64/x64 Linux or Windows operating system and python3 with chess pyside6 and colorama installed
 # Installation
 Installer files are available for Windows and Linux.
 Double-click to install.
-On Linux you will need to add /usr/local/bin/chess-mastermind to the path (fix coming).
-For Macos or other operating systems, you will need to build from source.
-Keep in mind these operating systems are not officially supported and may not work as intended.
+Macos is not offically supported yet but you can try building from source.
+(No gurantees)

 # Compilation